Go for gold and compete with the best on the continent.

 From the beginning of the calendar year of their 16th birthday to the end of the calendar year of their 21st birthday.
 Young Riders must ride horses who are six-years-old and over for national and over seven-years-old for FEI competitions.

 This category is for riders up to the age of 25.
-Horses must be a minimum of eight-years-old for FEI competitions as the tests are Intermediate II level and above.
+Horses must be a minimum of eight-years-old for FEI competitions as the tests are Intermediate II, U25 Grand Prix and Grand Prix Freestyle.
 Find out more about U25s Grand Prix.

 FEI tests and competitions